-Mwanza Rural Housing and Food Security Programme (MRHP) was initiated in 1990 with the aim of supporting the rural population of the Mwanza region to improve their housing conditions through enhanced building materials and construction skills.
-Its work has since expanded to cover agricultural development, civil rightsincluding women’s issues, health care and environmentally sustainable housing technology.
+Mwanza Rural Housing Programme (MRHP) was initiated in 1990 with the aim of supporting the rural population of the Mwanza region to improve their housing conditions through enhanced building materials and construction skills.
+Its work has since expanded to cover agricultural development, civil rights including women’s issues, health care and environmentally sustainable housing technology.

 From its inception MRHP has received project assistance, methodological support and consultancy from Post Graduate Centre for Human Settlements (PGCHS) of the University of Leuven (KULeuven) in Belgium.
-This cooperation has led to several highly qualified PhD and master theses that have strengthened MRHP's knowledge base and external exposure, and successfully developed its networks with both national and international universities.
+This cooperation has led to several highly qualified PhD and master theses that have strengthened MRHP's knowledge base, external exposure and successfully developed its networks with both national and international universities.